adazzle/react-data-grid/README.md

 #### `<TreeDataGrid />`

 `TreeDataGrid` is component built on top of `DataGrid` to add row grouping.
 This implements the [Treegrid pattern](https://www.w3.org/WAI/ARIA/apg/patterns/treegrid/).
+At

 ###### `groupBy?: Maybe<readonly string[]>`